You finished the test. You have your number. Now you want to know where it falls compared to everyone else.

 Has the average Rice Purity Test score changed over time?

 Yes.
 The pre-2018 Rice Thresher average of 61.46 came from a US college population.
 The test has since spread globally through TikTok, attracting younger users who score higher on average.
-Current estimates trend 3 to 5 points higher than the historical figure, though the underlying distribution shape remains similar.
+Current estimates trend 3 to 5 points higher than the historical figure.

 The Bottom Line